DeckofAdventures/TheGame/docs/1_Mechanics/05_Vulnerabilities.md

 **Vendetta**

-- Description: Youâ€™ve sworn to track down an enemy.
+- Description: You’ve sworn to track down an enemy.
 Business or pleasure?
 - Mechanic: Work with your GM to decide an NPC that has wronged you in the past.
 - Type: GM Determined

 **Wanted**

 - Description: Your past will come back to haunt you.
-- Mechanic: Work with your GM to decide an NPC or organization that thinks youâ€™re responsible for a crime.
+- Mechanic: Work with your GM to decide an NPC or organization that thinks you’re responsible for a crime.
 You may encounter a member of this group who wants you in jail, or stand trial, or outright dead.
 - Type: GM Determined

+### Knives

+**Phobia**

+- Description: You can't shake it, there's just the terrifying fear that burdens you.
+- Mechanic: Work with your GM to decide a fear you hold and the reason for that fear.
+This may be a fear of something concrete (e.g., spiders, fire) or something less tangible (e.g., being alone, going hungry).
+- Type: GM Determined

+### Society

+**Inorganic**

+- Description: You were not born, but instead created.
+You are not a slave to the bodily needs of the rest, but may instead be called to a prescribed purpose.
+- Mechanic: You do not need to breathe, eat or sleep (but still rest to recover Health/Fate Points).
+Choose one of the following when you take this Vulnerability
+- Your creator or society at large consider you to have a function that you do not wish to pursue, such as a dangerous and laborious profession.
+- You require a rare form of fuel that is difficult to obtain and are rendered catatonic without regular access.
+Work with your GM to see what makes sense for your character in the setting.
+- Type: Major

+**Outsider**

+- Description: You're a stranger in a strange land.
+You may be unfamiliar with customs, somehow ostracized by the community, or even hunted based on group membership.
+- Mechanic: For any Conviction check to interact with the dominant society, you draw with the Lower Hand.
+If chosen as Major, work with the GM to decide some feature of your background that makes you unwelcome in most public places.
+- Type: Minor or Major